 Minnesota doesn’t have any specific laws that help landowners get rid of squatters.
 A landowner who needs to get rid of a squatter will need to go through a standard eviction process to legally remove them.

-The landowner also has 1 year after their disability is lifted (they come of age, regain competency, or are released from prison) to reclaim their property or dispute an adverse possession claim.
+The landowner also has 1 year after their disability is lifted (they come of age (18), regain competency) to reclaim their property or dispute an adverse possession claim.

 Fortunately for landowners dealing with squatters in Minnesota, only a small portion of evictions require a notice.
 Since squatters don’t have a rental agreement, you can go file an eviction immediately without being required to wait for a notice term to have passed.

 However, if the tenant is a tenant “at will” or has failed to pay rent, a landowner must submit a 14-day notice and allow it to expire before they can file an eviction with the courts.

 The squatter may choose to dispute this eviction, but if a squatter truly has no right to be on the property, this rarely works in their favor.
 The only thing they gain from it is possibly staying on the property for longer.

 In most cases concerning squatters, the ruling will be in favor of the landowner.
 Even after the eviction is successful, a landowner must not self-evict the squatter.
 This includes actions such as shutting off the utilities or changing the locks.
 They must wait until a law enforcement officer can force the squatter to leave if they don’t do it on their own.
 Any of these actions may leave a landowner open to a lawsuit.